EricSchles/randomizer_ml/README.md

-# Honest ML
+# Randomizer ML

-This library allows you to do honest-ML
+This library allows you to do randomizer-ML

 You can see a talk about this library